The Get5 Campaign

 How do I ask them?

 - Way #1: Fast + Effective: Write a short, personal fundraising email and send it to friends and family.
-Explain why you are walking and how their fundraising will help your community.
+Explain why you are participating and how their fundraising will help your community.
 Definitely be sure to include the link to your personal fundraising page where they can give and get receipted in minutes.
 Read some sample emails here.

 - Way #2: Slower (but also still super effective): Print off a RIDE pledge form and go to your school/work/gym/church/social group and ask people face-to-face to support you.
 This undeniably takes a little bravery, and you know what?
 They'll know it, see your bravery, and reward it.
 Add those pledges to your Fundhub so your thermometer goes up too.